 And after, with some closed-cabinet storage on this side of the room:

 My favorite part of the makeover has to be the breakfast nook.
 It was stuck in 1975 before:

-What do you think of this makeover?
-You can see the rest of the photos and read more about the details and how they did it at Better Homes & Gardens.
+It’s amazing what a difference it made when they added trim around those skinny windows and painted them white.
+You can see the rest of the photos and read more about the details and how they did it at BHG.
 The story was designed and produced by Donna Talley; photos by Bryan McKay.